From Boeing to Tennessee whiskey, coronavirus U.S. bailout requests top $2 trillion

-Here is a look at requests to federal or state lawmakers for aid to offset the economic fallout of the coronavirus.
+Here is a look at requests to federal or state lawmakers for aid to offset the economic fallout of the pandemic.

 NATIONAL ASSOCIATION OF MANUFACTURERS